 Last week we explained in a teardown analysis why Elon Musk’s decision to invest in Twitter must be considered the first move to acquire Twitter.
 Without much adieu, Elon Musk has made a “best-and-final” offer to acquire Twitter Inc. now.
 He said that the social media platform has extraordinary potential and that he is the one who would like to unlock it.

-Musk Elon disclosed his offer to the U.S. Securities and Exchange Commission on Thursday, after turning down a potential board seat in Twitter.
-On April 4, the billionaire disclosed of owning 9% of Twitter Inc. Musk now controls Tesla Inc and Space X, besides many sizeable investments he has made in various companies to date.
+Musk Elon disclosed his offer to the U.S. Securities and Exchange Commission on Thursday, after turning down a potential board seat at Twitter, Inc. On April 4, the billionaire disclosed owning 9% of Twitter Inc. Musk now controls Tesla Inc and Space X, besides many sizeable investments he has made in various companies to date.

 Interestingly, it’s the response from Twitter Inc that has surprised many.
 Twitter’s board would review the proposal and make a decision that would benefit “all Twitter stakeholder“.
 This is sounding quite different from its earlier statement of “Elon won’t be allowed to own more than 15% in the company”.